Zinggi/elm-2d-game/documentation.md

 ```

 Same as above, but you can specify additional attributes that will be passed to the canvas element.
-A usefull trick to save some gpu processing at the cost of image quality is
+A useful trick to save some gpu processing at the cost of image quality is
 to use a smaller `size` argument and than scale the canvas with css. e.g.

     renderWithOptions [style [("width", "800px"), ("height", "600px")]]